Vejle: Industry

 During the Industrial Revolution, Vejle was known as the "Manchester of Denmark" due to its extensive textile mills.
 The local rivers provided water power to mills, including the extensive facilities of De Danske Bomuldsspinderier (The Danish Cotton Mills).
 In the first half of the 20th century, Vejle was something of a behemoth within the Danish textile industry, with some 25% of the city's workers employed in the industry.

 Despite the decline in the industry in Denmark, the last cotton mill in Vejle remained open until 1993.
 Today, many of the old mill buildings are used for art studios, office space, and, more recently, apartments.

+In 1975 United Trailer Factories was founded by brothers Niels and Jens Buhl.
+The company, now known as ‘Variant’ like its products, has grown in strength to become one of the biggest quality trailer manufacturers in Europe.

 Later on, newer industries took root in Vejle.
 The city is home to one of the largest chewing gum factories in the world, producing Stimorol brand chewing gum.

 The Tulip slaughterhouses were also an important employer in the city.
 Today, Tulip has closed its factory at the harbour, but still maintains production in northern Vejle.

 Today, Vejle's economy is shifting out of the industrial sector and into the high-tech sector, with a number of software companies operating out of the city.

 Shopping

-Vejle is known regionally as a vibrant shopping town with a wide and varied offering of both chain and specialty shops, primarily located along the city's central pedestrian mall.
-Recently, in an effort to maintain its position as a premiere shopping destination, the town has invested in several public works projects to improve the city's appearance, including lengthening the pedestrian mall, developing new public art and architecture, and uncovering and beautifying Grejs River, which until recently ran in a culvert underneath downtown.
+Vejle is known regionally as a vibrant shopping town with various chain and specialty shops primarily located along the city's central pedestrian street.
+Recently, the town has invested in several public works projects to improve the city's appearance, including lengthening the pedestrian Street, developing new public art and architecture, and uncovering and beautifying Grejs River, which until recently ran in a culvert underneath downtown.

-In addition to the shopping experiences in the city, Vejle also has its own shopping centre, Bryggen, located in the center of the city.
-The shopping centre contains 38 stores and two restaurants and lies within the pedestrian mall.
+In addition to the shopping experiences in the city, Vejle also has its own shopping centre, the Bryggen shopping centre, located in the center of the city.
+It contains 38 stores and two restaurants and lies within the pedestrian street.

-Street food concepts can also be experience at the Paladspassagen Social Dining at the former Mary's Shoppingcenter.
+Street food concepts can also be experienced at the Paladspassagen Social Dining at the former Mary's Shoppingcenter.